edx/edx-solutions-xblock-brightcove/README.md

 License
 -------

-The Image Explorer XBlock is available under the GNU Affero General Public License (AGPLv3).
+The Brightcove XBlock is available under the GNU Affero General Public License (AGPLv3).